Implications of GWTC-3 on primordial black holes from vacuum bubbles: PBH's from vacuum bubbles

 \subsection{Implications from GWTC-3}

-Assuming that our ABH-PBH model is responsible for the LVK events, and that ABHs have a maximum mass $\sim 60M_\odot$ due to the pair-instability mass gap, our analyses on the GWTC-3 dataset suggest that more than half of the LVK black holes come from PBHs.
+Assuming that our ABH-PBH model is responsible for the LVK events, our analyses on the GWTC-3 dataset suggest that more than half of the LVK black holes come from PBHs.
 While ABHs dominate the low-mass end in the mass distribution, larger black holes are mostly PBHs.
 The PBH mass function is given by

 and is suppressed at $m < 30M_{\odot}$ since $\alpha_1$ is likely to have a large value.
 Such a mass function can be approximated by the blue curve in Fig. \ref{fig:fPBH} for the mass range $m\gtrsim 30M_\odot\approx 6\times 10^{34}\text{g}$ (right side of the peak).
-Note that it looks incompatible with the light blue shaded region, which is a constraint from the non-observation of disk-like PBH accretion effects in the cosmic microwave background \cite{Serpico:2020ehh}.
-If the accretion is spherical instead of disk-like, the light purple shaded region \cite{Serpico:2020ehh} is marginally consistent with our result.
+Note that it looks incompatible with the light blue shaded region, which is a constraint from the nonobservation of disklike PBH accretion effects in the cosmic microwave background \cite{Serpico:2020ehh}.
+If the accretion is spherical instead of disklike, the light purple shaded region \cite{Serpico:2020ehh} is marginally consistent with our result.

 The mass function (\ref{PBH_result}) suggested by GWTC-3 brings several implications to our PBH mechanism:

 (i) Eq. (\ref{PBH_result}) is consistent with the mass function predicted for PBHs formed from supercritical bubbles.
 As discussed in the previous subsection, $f\propto m^{-4}$ is a generic feature for $m \gtrsim m_*$.
 These PBHs can account for the GWTC-3 events at the high-mass end, as well as the peak in mass distribution at $\sim 30 M_\odot$.